 5.1.
 Forced arbitration to settle injuries caused by Bird’s E-scooters

-A key component of Bird’s user agreement is Section 9, which forces victims to arbitrate their claims rather than take them to court.
-It also forces Bird users to waive their right to join a class action.
+A key component of Bird’s user agreement is Section 9, which forces you to arbitrate your claims rather than take them to superior court.
+It also forces you to waive your right to join a class action.